Qazi Ataullah Khan: Career and activism

-In 1919, Qazi Ataullah attended a Pashtun rights rally held by Abdul Ghaffar Khan in Charsadda.
+In 1919, Qazi Ataullah attended a Pashtun rights rally organised by Abdul Ghaffar Khan in Charsadda.
 By 1921, he was Ghaffar Khan's friend and close associate.
-In 1925, after practicing law in Peshawar for several years, Qazi Ataullah settled in Mardan.
-He continued to practice law while also working with Ghaffar Khan in the non-violent Society for the Reformation of Afghans/Pashtoons (Anjuman-e-Islah-e Afghania).
+After several years of legal practise in Peshawar, he settled in Mardan in 1925 continuing to practice law while collaborating with Ghaffar Khan in the non-violent Society for the Reformation of Afghans/Pashtoons (Anjuman-e-Islah-e Afghania).

-According to Ajmal Khattak, Qazi Ataullah proposed renaming the organization Khudai Khidmatgar upon its formation in 1929 following the Qissa Khwani massacre.
-In 1930, the British arrested him for his work in the Pashun rights group; he was imprisoned for five years.
-When the political party the Frontier National Congress (an offshoot of the Indian National Congress) was formed in 1937, Qazi Ataullah became a member of the legislative assembly as well as the Minister of Revenue under Dr. Khan Sahib.
-In 1946, the Congress was again victorious and Qazi Ataullah became the Minister of Education.
-He was in office when the first education policy in Khyber Pakhtunkhwa was passed.
+According to Ajmal Khattak, it was Qazi Ataullah who proposed renaming the organisation Khudai Khidmatgar upon its formation in 1929, following the Qissa Khwani massacre.
+In 1930, the British arrested him for his involvement in the Pashun rights movement; he was imprisoned for five years.

+When the Frontier National Congress, an offshoot of the Indian National Congress, was formed in 1937, Qazi Ataullah was elected to the legislative assembly and appointed Minister of Revenue under Dr. Khan Sahib.
+Following the Congress's electoral victory in 1946, he became the Minister of Education, and served in office when the first education policy in North-West Frontier Province (NWFP) was enacted.

-The following year, the Muslim League called for a referendum for residents of Khyber Pakhtunkhwa to opt for either Pakistan or India.
-The Congress opposed them, saying that the 1946 election results showed their preference for a united India, and that the referendum was illegal.
-When they were ignored, the Pukhtoonkhwa chapter of congress headed by Dr. Khan Sahib gave another option on 23 June 1947 that was to either opt for Pakistan or for Pukhtoonistan.
-This was the first time that the Pukhtoonistan chapter had been put up formally in an assembly session and that was done by Qazi Ataullah Khan.
-These efforts also ended in vain and thus, congress boycotted the referendum.
-Pakistan declared its independence on 14 August 1947.
+In 1947, the All-India Muslim League called for a referendum in which residents of NWFP would choose between Pakistan and India.
+The Congress opposed the referendum, arguing that the 1946 election results reflected the population's preference for a united India and that the referendum was unlawful.
+When their objections were overruled, the NWFP chapter of the Congress, headed by Dr. Khan Sahib gave, tabled a counter-proposal on 23 June 1947: that was the choice between Pakistan or an independent Pukhtoonistan.
+It was Qazi Ataullah Khan who formally introduced the Pukhtoonistan option in an assembly session, the first time it had been put forward in such a setting.
+The Congress ultimately boycotted the referendum.
+Pakistan declared independence on 14 August 1947.

-In June 1948, Qazi Ataullah, along with Ghaffar Khan and other Khudai Khidmatgar leaders were put in jail and their property was confiscated In July 1948, the Khudai Khidmat movement was made illegal. by the Muslim League, whose government was under the region's Chief Minister Abdul Qayyum Khan.
-Qazi Ataullah was first in D. I. Khan Prison before being transferred to Hyderabad.
-While in prison, he wrote the four volume history book "History of the Pukhtoons", written in Pashto, making him the first Pashtun writer to write about Pashtun history.
-He was later sent to Macch Prison, where Khan Abdul Wali Khan, Abdul Aziz Khan, Arbab Abdul Ghafoor Khan, and Amir Muhammad Khan were imprisoned.
+In June 1948, Qazi Ataullah was arrested along with Ghaffar Khan and other Khudai Khidmatgar leaders; their property was confiscated.
+The following month, the Khudai Khidmatgar movement was banned by the Muslim League government under Chief Minister Abdul Qayyum Khan.
+Qazi Ataullah was initially held in a prison in Dera Ismail Khan before being transferred to Hyderabad, and later to Macch Prison, where fellow detainees included Khan Abdul Wali Khan, Abdul Aziz Khan, Arbab Abdul Ghafoor Khan, and Amir Muhammad Khan.